 Newly board certified or reactivated physicians will have their CME requirement prorated only for the current AOA CME cycle.

-If it’s your first time being board certified, your CME requirement will be prorated based on the date of certification for the current AOA CME cycle only as follows:
+When a physician first becomes certified, their CME requirement will be prorated for the current AOA CME cycle only.
+Prorations will be based on the date of certification, as follows:

 |Initial certification proration|

 |Jan.
 1, 2019 to June 30, 2019||83%|